kule155155/ResNet-AHA-Coal-Structure/README.md

      ├─ 2_碎粒
      └─ 3_糜棱
 Quick Start
-Preprocess synthetic dataset
+1.Preprocess synthetic dataset
-bash
 python make_demo_dataset.py
-Train ResNet-AHA classification model bash python train_resnet_aha.py
+2.Train ResNet-AHA classification model python train_resnet_aha.py
 License
 This project is distributed under the MIT License.
 See the LICENSE file in this repository for full license information.